royandugu/BIL--Unity-Project-scriptdumps/README.md

 ## To-Do<br>

-1. Same JSON file for all NPCs and use of dynamic classes (reflection) to fetch the individual NPCs.
-How can we do it?
-By names.
+1. Dynamically class kina create garne??

-2. Store NPCs details (as they will act differently as the evil we become)
+    It's ok json bata fetch huda as a whole string naii fetch hunxa.
+No issue in that tara jaba deserialize garxau, bhaye bhar ko sabai deserialize huna pugyo.
+Individually try handa dherai ota if else cases So, the only left solution is to create a class dynamically.
+Agadi bata NPC ko naam, and then tyo naam bata fetch garne.
-3. Fix response flag as per the npc number (prevention of too many if else cases)
+2. Fix response flag as per the npc number (prevention of too many if else cases)